ahmetson/dev-lib/README.md

 # Dev Lib and Context
 The *Dev* module exposes a developer context.

-> Running the tests sometimes leads to the failure of downloading source code or compiling it
+> Running the tests sometimes leads to the failure of downloading source code or compiling it.
+>
-> Running again fixes it.
+> Running the tests again fixes it.

 The contexts access to the *config* engine.
 And to the *dep* manager.